HaroldPetersInskipp/Licence-Files/README.md

-# Licence-Files
+# License-Files
-This is a repository for various Licence Files
+This is a repository for various License Files